New Statement

 method_name

-Optional name of the method of class_name to call for each initializer or statement.
+Optional name of the method of class_name to call for each argument list.
 It must come after the keyword Call.
-If you supply Call without method_name, the default is Add.
+If you supply Call without method_name, the default is “Add”.

 End

 Completes the block construct.
-You can also use one of End New or End class_name.
+You can also use (1) End New or (2) End class_name.
+And you can make one of these mandatory with the directive @Option.

 Instructions

-The statement New has many of the same functions as the statement Dim, but there are important differences.
+The statement New has many of the same functions as Dim (or Var), but there are important differences.
 Dim can declare and initialize many scalar variables and arrays of value types and reference types.

 How New is different:

-Usually you use the block construct when a constructor for a class has an object-array parameter.
-Each object-creation statement between Begin and End puts a reference to that object into the array.
+You can use the block construct when a constructor for a class has an object-array parameter.
+Each argument list between Begin and End makes a new object.
+These objects go into the array in the sequence given.

 Changes in syntax with @Option